Family Medical Leave Attorneys in Burbank

 Can my employer demand that I bring in a doctor’s note if I want to take a California Family Rights Act leave?

 Generally, yes.
-If you are taking an unpaid leave due to your own serious health condition or that of a family member, your employer can ask for medical certification from you.
+If you are taking unpaid leave due to your own serious health condition or that of a family member, your employer can ask for medical certification from you.